 Summer jelly.
 Watermelon jelly to be more specific.
 Sweet, tart, refreshing and even better paired with warm rustic bread and salted butter.
-My recommendation on the eating is to slather warm bread with the butter and the watermelon jelly and wait long enough for the bread to soak the butter and the jelly.
+My recommendation on the eating is to slather warm bread with the butter and the watermelon jelly and wait long enough for the bread to soak the butter and then add the jelly.
 Consume happily and messily.
-The look of it from my kitchen.
 My Father made this batch.
 I took the pictures and did the eating.
 The recipe below for you and your kitchen is from TasteofHome.com.
 Sweet, tart, refreshing and even better with warm bread and butter.

 - 6 cups seeded chopped watermelon